Nathan Kahl, Ph.D.

 I have been a member of Seton Hall University's Department of Mathematics and Computer Science since 2005.
 Before that I received my Ph.D. and M.S. in Mathematics from Stevens Institute of Technology, and my M.A.T.
 (Masters of Arts in Teaching) and B.S. degrees from Duke University.
 In between attending those two institutions, I also spent a few years as a research analyst for an educational research firm.

-My primary research area is graph theory, sometimes called network theory, and most recently I have been studying the degree sequences of graphs and their relationship to various graph parameters like edge-connectivity and toughness, as well as when a graph's degree sequence implies that it has certain types of subgraphs.
-I have also written on network reliability, Tutte (or barrier) sets in graphs, and matching theory.
-Two students, Laura Gruca and Florian Buchegger, and I just completed a project on the card game "Rat-a-Tat-Cat."
+My primary research area is graph theory, sometimes called network theory in applications, and I am one of the authors of a recent survey paper on the degree sequences of graphs and their relationship to various graph and network parameters.
+I have also written on the Tutte polynomials of graphs, network reliability, barrier sets in graphs, and matching theory.